The food we eat has a climate impact. We need to make some changes, and it’s easy to get started. There’s more about why food matters below.

 - Compost your waste for your garden – Garden Organic has advice on this

 Taking it further – or set your own actions and tell us about them!

-- Grow your own fruit, vegetables and herbs at home – it cuts out ‘food miles’, unnecessary packaging and you can avoid pesticides.
+- Grow your own fruit, vegetables and herbs – it cuts out ‘food miles’, unnecessary packaging and you can avoid pesticides.

-- If you have time and want to get really involved put your name down for an allotment or join a community gardening project
+- Put your name down for an allotment or join a community gardening project

-- Support Fairtrade products and stockists.
-The Fairtrade mark is an independent guarantee that producers and their communities are getting a fair deal.
+- Support Fair Trade.
+The Fairtrade mark is an independent guarantee that local producers are getting a fair deal.
 This is vitally important as climate change increasingly threatens crops, water supplies and livelihoods.
-You can join Oxford Fairtrade City, a voluntary group that promotes fair trade.
+Oxford is a ‘Fair Trade City’.